 Barcelona is the European capital of skateboarding, you can not miss all the skaters in MACBA or in Barceloneta.
-When you enter the pub, you will discover a cozy atmosphere, decorated with old skates.
+When you enter the pub, you will discover a cosy atmosphere, decorated with old skates.

 Temple of Augustus

 Behind the cathedral, inside a medieval building, you will find the most significant remains of the Roman era in Barcelona: the columns of the temple of Augustus.
 Built during the 1st century BC, the temple was intended for the worship of the Emperor.
 The columns are 9 m high and bear witness to more than 2,000 years of history.

 Only a few remains are preserved: four columns with a Corinthian capital on a podium.
 This temple presided over the Roman Forum in Barcelona, where the magistracies and the market were held.
-It is surrounded by a charming garden and was afterward remodeled in the Gothic period.
+It is surrounded by a charming garden and was afterwards remodelled in the Gothic period.

 Do you know any more hidden spots in Barcelona?
 If you do, please share them with us! 🙂